Letisha Engracia Cardoso Brown

 - Adjepong, L.A., Letisha Engracia Cardoso Brown, and B. Carrington.
 “Olympic Games.”
 Encyclopedia of Race and Racism (2nded.).
 Cengage Learning, 2013.

-Letisha Engracia Cardoso Brown, Ph.D., is a Presidential Pathways Postdoctoral Teaching Fellow in the Virginia Tech Department of Sociology.
-Her research focuses on representations of black female athletes in the media as well as social relationships and food practices.
-She teaches courses such as Race and Racism, Race and Ethnicity, Introduction to African American Studies, and Sports and the African American Experience.
+Letisha Engracia Cardoso Brown, Ph.D., is an Assistant Professor at Virginia Tech University, in the Department of Sociology, and an affiliate of the Africana Studies and Women’s and Gender Studies programs.
+Her research focuses on representations of black female athletes in the media, as well as the ways social relationships influence healthy eating, over eating, and food choices.
+She teaches courses such as Race and Racism, Race and Ethnicity, Introduction to African American Studies, and Social Inequality.
 Her work can be found in the online publication The Shadow League, the South African Review of Sociology, and the Palgrave Handbook of Feminism and Sport, Leisure and Physical Education.